What steps are being taken to diversify Hawaiʻi’s economy and support local business?

 Here are the bills considered in the current session involving business and the economy, including tourism.
 Bills highlighted at the top are those are identified by Civil Beat as among the most significant this year.
 “In progress” status includes bills that may have been deferred but are technically still alive until the end of the two-year Legislature.

-Committee: Senate Standing Committee on Water and Land
+Committee: House Standing Committee on Culture & Arts

 Key Players